ayushmundhe0311/Text-Summarization/README.md

-# Text-Summarization

-Here’s a simple and clean `README.md` file for your text summarization project, formatted for GitHub:

----

 # **Text Summarization App Using T5 and Streamlit**

 This project is a web-based application for summarizing text using the pre-trained **T5 Transformer model** from Hugging Face.
 The app is built with **Streamlit**, providing an interactive user interface for easy text input, adjustable parameters, and summary generation.